-- Biweekly or semimonthly for participant deferrals. - Daily for a pro rata share of investment income or losses on the Plan's investments based on the ratio that each participant's account bears to the total of all such accounts. - Annual discretionary employer contributions to the Discretionary Intel Contribution Account are allocated at the end of each calendar year in the ratio that each participant's adjusted compensation for the plan year bears to the total adjusted compensation of all participants eligible for a contribution for that plan year.
+- · Biweekly or semimonthly for participant deferrals. - Daily for a pro rata share of investment income or losses on the Plan's investments based on the ratio that each participant's account bears to the total of all such accounts. - Annual discretionary employer contribution amounts to the Discretionary Intel Contribution Account are based on each calendar year in the ratio that each participant's adjusted compensation for the plan year bears to the total adjusted compensation of all participants eligible for a contribution for that plan year.
 The adjusted compensation of a participant equals the participant's current year eligible compensation, as defined in the plan document.